Try Radar for free

 What this page covers

-Hub and leaf architecture organizes a broad SEO topic around one main hub page, supported by focused leaf pages for specific search intents.
+Hub and leaf architecture structures a broad topic around one main hub page and a set of focused leaf pages that target specific sub-intents.

 What to choose

-• Choose SEO architecture planning if you need to turn a broad topic into a hub, define clear leaf intents, and plan internal links before publishing.
+• Choose SEO architecture planning if you need to define the hub, map subtopics, and plan the internal linking before publishing.

-• Choose the planning checklist if you want to review hub-to-leaf links, leaf-to-hub links, related leaf links, and descriptive anchor text.
+• Choose the planning checklist if you want a practical review of hub-to-leaf links, leaf-to-hub links, related leaf links, and anchor text.

-• Choose cost factors, mistakes, or the quality gate if you manage a larger UAE website cluster and need to reduce overlap, orphaned pages, or confusing navigation.
+• Choose cost factors, mistakes, or the quality gate if you are managing a larger cluster and want to reduce overlap, orphaned pages, and content decay over time.

 Free SEO/GEO Radar